 - Fan the asparagus heads on top of the pancake dough (you may need to trim the length of the stalks in order to make the asparagus fit- see video below).
 Sprinkle with half of the parmesan cheese and cook for 12-15 minutes, or until the dish becomes golden brown and bubbly around the edges, yet the inside is still moist and doughy (see video below).

 - Sprinkle the other half of the parmesan cheese on top and serve warm.
-Enjoy it messy!
+Enjoy!

 You may have leftover asparagus like we did to make other tasty dishes with like this Sweet and Spicy Summer Garden Pasta.